 The Element ID and Length fields are defined in 8.4.2.1 (General).

-The Service Hash field contains one or more 6-octet service hash values. .
+The Service Hash field contains one or more 6-octet service hash values. (see 10.26.6 for procedures for generating a service hash used in the Service Hash element).

 8.4.2.216 Service Name element